GabeScott/standard-works-vault/General Conference/1992 April - Unclutter Your Life.md

 On our present assignment, my wife and I live a long way away from our children.
 This means the letters go back and forth.
 I would like to read a paragraph from a letter one of our daughters recently sent:

 “I’ve become a nurse.
 Four of the six kids have the flu.
 I’m changing my ambitions from psychiatrist to nurse.
-Anyway, nobody in this family is sick in the head, we are just all sick.
+Anyway, nobody in this family is sick in the head; we are just all sick.
 I hate it when the kids are sick.”
 Then in capital letters, “I WANT MY LIFE BACK!”

 When we read the letter, we gave each other a knowing smile.
 All of our children are caught up in a very busy life.
 It is what they call “the fast lane.”